yogi-2023/Terraform-AWS/README.md

 This section contains Terraform code to provision and manage **AWS infrastructure**.
 It is designed to demonstrate how to deploy cloud resources using **Infrastructure as Code (IaC)** with Terraform.

+# 🔑 Key Features

+- **Infrastructure as Code (IaC): Define infrastructure in .tf files instead of manual clicks.

+- **Multi-Cloud Support**: Works with AWS, Azure, GCP, Kubernetes, and hundreds of other providers.

+- **Idempotency**: Running the same code multiple times gives the same result (no duplication).

+- **Execution Plans**: Terraform shows what it will change before applying (terraform plan).

+- **State Management**: Keeps track of your resources in a state file (terraform.tfstate).

+- **Reusable Modules**: Package your code into reusable components (e.g., vpc, ec2).

 ## 📌 AWS Services Used in This Environment

 - **Amazon VPC**